Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: Ideal MHD (IMHD) constraints and invariants and the relaxation concept

 \subsection{The relaxation concept}

-By \emph{relaxation} we mean, qualitatively, an assumed tendency of the plasma subsystem in $\Omega$, in the absence of external forcing, to approach a steady state.
-As high-temperature plasmas have very low particle collision rates, they cannot be assumed to be in thermodynamic equilibrium.
-Instead the physical mechanism for plasma relaxation is usually taken to be some kind of small-scale turbulence \cite[e.g.]{Taylor_86}, though in strongly three-dimensional systems deterministic chaos has also been invoked \cite{Hudson_etal_2012b}.
+Relaxation of a plasma is often taken to mean an approach to a steady state.
+As high-temperature plasmas have very low particle collision rates, collisional dissipative mechanisms of relaxation, like resistivity and viscosity, may be very slow.
+Instead the physical mechanism for plasma relaxation is usually taken to be some kind of small-scale turbulence (see e.g. Ref.~\onlinecite{Taylor_86}), though in strongly three-dimensional systems deterministic chaos has also been invoked. \cite{Hudson_etal_2012b}

 Even ignoring the anisotropy created by the strong confining magnetic field, we could perhaps discern the existence of four relaxation timescales, an electromagnetic (or Alfv\'en) timescale $\tau^{\rm EM}_{\rm Rx}$, a thermal equilibration timescale $\tau^{\rm T}_{\rm Rx}$, a turbulent dynamo \cite{Squire_Bhattacharjee_2016,Moffatt_2014,Yokoi_2013} decay timescale $\tau^{\rm T}_{\rm dyn}$ and an electrostatic potential equilibration timescale.
 Except perhaps for the latter two effects (which are relevant to the discussion in Sec.~\ref{sec:IOhm}) we are not concerned with timescales in this paper, but assume simply there is an upper bound, $\tau_{\rm Rx}$, beyond which our relaxation theory becomes applicable.